Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images

-This is unlike the usual PRID for rectilinear, side-mounted cameras without FOV overlap \cite{PRID_overview}.
-Such PRID has been explored in depth, and we review those methods in the next section.
-However, PRID for fisheye cameras has received much less attention.
+In settings involving multiple cameras, the task of accurately re-identifying the same person (person re-identification or PRID) in the frames captured by different cameras is important for certain applications such as people counting or tracking.
+While the PRID problem has been thoroughly researched for typical rectilinear cameras~\cite{PRID_overview}, little work exits on PRID using overhead fisheye cameras which introduce unique challenges due to the overhead viewpoint and unusual lens geometry.
 To the best of our knowledge, only 4 works have been published to date focusing on fisheye PRID: \cite{fisheye_PRID_Barman,fisheye_PRID_Blott,josh,FRIDA} each with its own limitations (from viewpoint restrictions to the need for camera calibration).
-Furthermore, each approach exploits only a single trait, either a hand-crafted or a deep-learning feature, or a location constraint.
+Furthermore, each approach exploits only a single trait, either a hand-crafted or deep-learning feature, or a location constraint.

-In this paper, we propose a framework for PRID from time-synchronized overhead fisheye cameras with overlapping FOVs that combines appearance and location information to improve performance.
-Our motivation is as follows.
+In this paper, we propose a framework for PRID from time-synchronized overhead fisheye cameras with overlapping fields of view (FOVs) that combines appearance and location information to improve performance.
 When people are very close to each other, matching identities using location information is often perilous due to location-estimation errors \cite{josh}.
-In this case, visual characteristics of a person may help disambiguate any confusion (see example in the left column of Figure \ref{fig:motivation}).
+In this case, visual characteristics of a person may help disambiguate any confusion (see an example in the left column of Figure \ref{fig:motivation}).
 On the other hand, when people look very similar (color of clothing, body shape), appearance-based methods frequently fail to differentiate between them.
-However, 3-D location in a room can be occupied by one person only, so location information should help with correct matching (see example in the right column of Figure \ref{fig:motivation}).
+However, 3-D location in a room can be occupied by one person only, so location information should help with correct matching (see an example in the right column of Figure \ref{fig:motivation}).
 Only when two similarly looking people are next to each other this approach would fail, but then a human eye would likely fail as well.